(Including, but not limited to the following areas. Availability based on region and may vary each semester)

 - Content Distribution: Content Distribution is responsible for negotiating distribution deals with new and existing cable operators, digital, and wireless distributors to help bring Viacom programming to consumers' televisions, computers, and mobile devices.

 - Digital Design (UX/UI): UX/UI teams start with early design ideation through final execution of design deliverables and prototypes.
-Digital focuses on web development, starting with image preparation to construct web pages.
+Interns will work on a range of projects from new product concepts, creating wireframes and/or sketches of concepts, creating low-fi prototypes and hi-fi mockups.
+Digital focuses on web development, starting with image preparation to constructing of web pages.

 - Digital Media: Responsible for the digital presence of our shows.
 Helps build web, mobile, and social experiences that will promote our shows, build buzz around new season launches, and engage fans in the digital space.